nadethoughts/Aetheria/The Granite Cracks/Session Notes/Session 01 Planning.md

 ### **Scene 3: There Was a Fire Fight!!!**

-**Purpose:**
+## **Purpose:**
-Deliver a tense, dynamic combat encounter with environmental hazards and a chance for tactical/creative play.
+- 2 Combat Encounters
+	- 2 Cinder Rats outside of the Caves
+	- 2 Ogres with an Azer coming out of the caves

 **Boxed Text (Read Aloud):**

-> As you sift through the ruins, a faint sound echoes from the direction of the mines—voices, guttural and harsh, not dwarven.
-Suddenly, the ground trembles.
+> As you sift through the ruins, a faint sound echoes from the direction of the mines, You hear a monstrous skittering noise.

+> As the adrenalin begins to lower and you start to start to recover from the combat, you hear something coming from the mines—voices, guttural and harsh, not dwarven.
+Suddenly, the ground trembles and they are getting closer

+> "I not know where it go.
+This cave too small."
+> "Yeah, why stumpies make things so small"
+> "Quite fools, Your master and mine will not be pleased unless we find the creature.
+We need to  find a different exit."

 > You see two hulking ogres emerge, their skin marked with crude runes.
 Between them, an odd, orange-glowing dwarf-like creature—its eyes burning with elemental fire.
 They appear to be having a headed debate.